There are four phases in the evolution of chronic pain:

 - Structural–identifiable lesion with MATCHING symptoms

-- Non-structural–inflammation or irritation of the soft tissues, which cannot be seen on a test
+- Non-structural–inflammation or irritation of the soft tissues, which cannot be seen on an imaging test

-- Neurophysiological Disorder (NPD)–the nervous system can spontaneously cause pain without an identifiable source.
+- Neurophysiological Disorder (NPD)–the nervous system can spontaneously cause many physical symptoms in any part of the body without an identifiable source or reason.

 (2) The brain becomes sensitized to the pain impulses.